-If the parents generally agree on what changes they would like to see in custody or visitation, they can choose to work with a free court “mediator” rather than letting a judge decide.
+If the parents generally agree on changes to custody or visitation, they can choose to work with a free court “mediator” rather a judge.
 Mediation is when someone called a mediator helps you and the other parent come to an agreement.
 However, mediation is not a good idea when there has been domestic abuse.
 See more about about working with a Mediator in New York Family Court (NYCourts.gov)>

 If You’re Not a Parent of the Child

 Anyone who plays an important role in the life of the child, such as a grandparent or sibling, may also ask the court for custody.
 You do not have to be a biological parent of the child.
 But the judge will look at the case differently if you are not a parent.
 Click on “If You’re Not the Parent” above for more information.

 The custody of children is generally decided as part of a divorce.
 But if you did not start a divorce yet or you are not married to the other parent, you can define who is responsible for a child with a “petition for custody”.
 Ask for the “petition”, or written request, from the courthouse in the county where the child has lived for the last six months (or in the borough, if they lived in New York City).
 It’s free to file a custody petition.

 The paperwork can be complicated, and it must be “notarized”, or signed by an authorized person, and “served”, or delivered personally, to the other parent or whoever currently has custody of the child.
 Ask at the courthouse for help understanding the process.